 - Direct buried cable construction – Cable is installed directly into the ground instead of in protective pipelines/ducts;

-- Micro-trenching – Fiber optic cable is installed in pavement by way of a small groove in a street, sidewalk or parking lot.
-(Since we bury cable in the marsh, this isn’t something we do here at Stan’s.)
+- Micro-trenching – Cables are installed in pavement by way of a small groove in a street, sidewalk or parking lot.
+(Since we work mainly in the marsh, this isn’t something we do here at Stan’s.)

 When we’re trenching in the marsh to lay fiber optic cables, we handle the cables in compliance with their stated design ratings to prevent damage during installation.
 Underground cable installation factors also include construction costs, time constraints, existing infrastructure and federal/state/local guidelines.